cloudmesh-community/fa19-516-169/project/report.md

 ## Abstract
 The purpose of this project is to implement identified features for the Google Cloud Platform.
+The project will be implemented using:
+1. Google Cloud Platform
+2. AWS

-Selected APIs will be added for the following features. :
+Selected APIs will be
+added for the following features. :

-Images
+1. Images
-Flavors
+2. Flavors
-Virtual machines
+3. Virtual machines
-Keys
+4. Keys
-Security groups
+4. Security groups

 ## Technologies
 Python 3.7.4